OrnellaGrigolato/Siami_WaterPark/README.en.md

 ## Features

 - Filter by categories
-- Product list view: product overview with photo and minimal details
+- List of products: product overview with photo and minimal details
 - Details view: view with all the details of the product
 - Purchase process in steps
+- Instant feedback and validation of pay form

 ## Dependencies